 The Student Academic Hub is a positive, nurturing environment that honors the diversity of our community and encourages the development of Marymount students into purpose-driven learners through intentional academic support and leadership opportunities.
 Through meaningful conversations and collaborations with academic advisors, academic coaches, peer tutors, writing consultants, and access services, students are empowered to practice skills and habits for academic success, learn with and from their peers, and reflect on how their learning provides momentum to achieve their goals.
-The “Hub” is a proactive source of support and advocacy throughout students’ Marymount experience, from orientation to graduation.
+The Hub is a proactive source of support and advocacy throughout the Marymount experience, from orientation to graduation.

 Student Life and Student Services

 Marymount provides diverse opportunities for fellowship, service, and spiritual growth, welcoming students of all faiths to participate.
-Campus Ministry plans and promotes many events and activities, including retreats, prayer services, social-action programs, and volunteer opportunities.
+Campus Ministry plans and promotes many events and activities, including retreats, prayer services, social action programs, and volunteer opportunities.

-This center gives students and alumni free, comprehensive career planning and decision-making assistance, as well as access to an extensive online jobs database.
+This Center gives students and alumni free, comprehensive career planning and decision-making assistance, as well as access to an extensive online jobs database.
 Throughout the academic year, Career Development hosts workshops, on-campus recruiting events with regional employers, job fairs, networking opportunities, and one-on-one career counseling.

-Students can speak with a professional counselor about any issue of concern, including adjusting to college, stress, relationships, etc. The center offers confidential individual and group counseling services to all students, free of charge.
+Students can speak with a professional counselor about any issue of concern, including adjusting to college, stress, relationships, etc. The Center offers confidential individual and group counseling services to all students, free of charge.

 Student Health Services (SHS) is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
-SHS offers evaluation and treatment of illnesses, injuries and preventative care by a team of nurses, nurse practitioners and physicians.
-In addition to clinic services, SHS also oversees the university sponsored health insurance plan for students, immunization requirements and wellness offerings.
+SHS offers evaluation and treatment of illnesses, injuries, and preventative care by a team of nurses, nurse practitioners, and physicians.
+In addition to clinic services, SHS also oversees the University-sponsored health insurance plan for students, immunization requirements, and wellness offerings.